5ayit/docs/_v_1_en/installation.md

 # Installation

-We're sorry, this document is completely written yet.
+We're sorry, this document is not completely written yet.